-Simply put, people are increasingly growing impatient towards the idea of waiting.
-No wonder, businesses have no choice but to accelerate their customer engagement and connect with their audience in real-time.
+Simply put, people are increasingly growing impatient with the idea of waiting.
+No wonder, businesses have no choice but to accelerate their customer engagement and connect with their audience in real time.

 However, customer engagement is a huge goal.
 This is especially true for small businesses that often find it difficult to engage with their customers because of a lack of capital and resources.

 So, if you serve small businesses, they could surely use some help from you!
 We have some straightforward tips for helping your clients optimize their customer engagement.

 Study Your Clients’ Customer Journey

 A customer engagement strategy begins with knowing the customer journey.
 You need to study who your clients are targeting and their buying behavior.
 For instance, you should know how customers are interacting with your client’s brand.

 Map your client’s customer journey to point out all the critical touchpoints, bottlenecks, pain points, and motivations.
 That way you’ll know more about their needs, attributes, and behavior, thereby uncovering unique opportunities for engagement.

 Check out how Spotify, one o$f the world’s most popular audio streaming services created a detailed customer journey map to boost their music-sharing experience.

 Understanding customer pain points and requirements are key to maximizing value through the lifecycle.
 We’ll see more about adding value to customers in the subsequent sections.

 But for now, it’s important to understand the buyer cycle and create a journey map and spot the key areas and stages where your client can boost customer engagement.